Stocks & Shares ISA Trading Account

-You are able to invest up to £20,000 in a Stocks & Shares ISA or, if you have subscribed elsewhere to another type of ISA in the current tax year, you may subscribe the balance in a Stocks & Shares ISA.
+You are able to invest up to £20,000 (for tax year 2019/20) in a Stocks & Shares ISA or, if you have subscribed elsewhere to another type of ISA in the current tax year, you may subscribe the balance in a Stocks & Shares ISA.
 In subsequent years the allowance may alter.

 You can withdraw cash from your Stocks and Shares ISA and replace it in part or in full without the replacement counting towards the annual ISA subscription limit providing the replacement is made into the same account and in the same tax year as the withdrawal.

 You may transfer some or all of your money from another type of ISA, without affecting your current tax year limit.

 Remember, tax depends on your individual circumstances and may change in the future.

 All investments available through your account will have been screened for both Ethical and Sharia compliance in accordance with the set criteria in the Ethical Investment Policy Statement.
 This document can be viewed on Simply Ethical website.

 Subject to the screening restrictions that apply to your access to investments, the service enables you to transact in following investments:

 - Open and Closed-ended Funds (e.g. Unit Trusts, OEICs)

 What are the tax benefits of investing in Stocks & Shares ISA?